 Deference (讓/ràng) literally means “to yield”.
 Although the term is rarely mentioned in The Analects, the principles that governed it played an important role in ensuring smooth and courteous interactions between people of different walks of life.
 Continue reading Analects Book 1: Confucius on deference

-When Zigong asked about leadership, the Master said: “First accomplish what you want to say and then say it.”
+When Zigong asked about leadership, Confucius said: “First accomplish what you want to say and then say it.”

 Even though Confucius is best known today as a teacher and philosopher, he could just as easily be described as a politician and policy wonk.
 Through his teachings his aim was to unite the weak and divided states that were vying for supremacy during his lifetime into a single prosperous country that was governed according to the same principles and practices that his hero, the Duke of Zhou, had implemented when laying the foundations for the growth of the Zhou dynasty five hundred years before his birth.
 Continue reading Analects Book 1: Confucius on governance

 Zigong said: “’Poor but not subservient; wealthy but not arrogant.’
 What do you think of that?”
-The Master said: “Not bad, but this would be better still: ‘Poor but content; wealthy but loves the rites.’”
+Confucius said: “Not bad, but this would be better still: ‘Poor but content; wealthy but loves ritual.’”
 Zigong said: “In the Book of Songs it is said: ‘Like carving and polishing stones, like cutting and grinding gems.’
 Is this not the same idea?”
 Confucius said: “Wonderful, Zigong!
 At last I can discuss the Book of Songs with you!
 Based on what I’ve already said, you can work out what’s coming next!”
+(1) (2)

 Treating people respectfully is a much more effective way of finding out what is happening than questioning them aggressively.
 The more interest you show in listening to what somebody has to say, the more likely they are to reveal what is really going on.
 Warmth, kindness, and courtesy go a long way.